 A great side dish alongside an Indian curry.

-They are not only a quick and healthy snack, but a great way to reduce waste by using up vegetables.
+The pakora are not only a quick and healthy snack, but they're also a great way to reduce waste by using up vegetables.

 How many calories are in spinach pakora?
 These vegetable pakoras have just 39 calories each!

 Can I cook the cauliflower pakoras in an airfryer?
 Yes!
 Add spoonfuls to the basket and cook according to manufacturer instructions.

 How can I make pakora healther?
 By following this recipe for baked vegetable pakora - they're baked, not fried.

 Can I freeze baked pakora?
 These pakoras can be frozen in a bag or container for up to 1 month.
 If freezing a large batch, place baking paper between layers.

 They are as lovely dipped in a cooling cucumber and mint raita or sweet mango chutney, as they are eaten on their own or alongside a curry.

 Cauliflower Pakoras are also great alongside my Whole Cauliflower and Sweet Potato Curry, which uses up all of the cauliflower - including the leaves.

 Try one of these other curry recipes.